matvey83/softChord/DEVELOP_README.txt

 1) Install py2exe for the installed Python version and architecture.

-2) CD into the "softchord" directory.
+2) CD into the "softChord" directory.

 3) Run "python win_setup.py install"

 4) Run "python win_setup.py py2exe"
-   The compiled program will appear in "softchord\dist\"
+   The compiled program will appear in "softChord\dist\"

 NOTE: Only step 4 will need to be performed for subsequent builds.